cannam/mert-vamp-plugin/README.md

 where they are system libraries).

 To configure with libtorch, you need to tell the build where to look for your libtorch install.
-If it is a system-wide one, this may be
+If it is a system-wide installation, something like this may be enough:
-enough:

 ```
 $ ./repoint install